Frances Carteret, Lady Carteret: Vicereine of Ireland

 When her husband became Lord Lieutenant of Ireland in 1724, Lady Carteret accompanied him to Ireland for what would become thirty months of visits there over a five-and-a-half year viceregency.
 She endeared herself to the people of Ireland by signalling her early commitment to the role when she brought her young daughters to live with her there, and accompanying her husband on all his visits.
 She entertaining members of opposing political factions at the viceregal apartment at Dublin Castle during the controversy over Wood's halfpence which agitated the beginning of Carteret's viceregency.

 Developing the social role of the viceregal office, she imitated the Hanoverian Court and Caroline, Princess of Wales, holding 'drawing-rooms' twice a week.
 This made her 'court' the focus of local society and set a new standard for hospitality by a vicereine.

-Lady Carteret was admired for her beauty, her singing voice, and the fortuitous matches she made for her daughters.
+Lady Carteret was notable for her beauty, her singing voice, and the fortuitous matches she made for her daughters.
 A keen attender of musical events in London, she hosted plays and concerts at the Castle, and Lord and Lady Carteret would boost the numbers in the audience at a play by attending it.

 She was a sought-after patroness of the arts, being the dedicatee of literary works by Jonathan Swift (a friend of Frances and her mother), Patrick Delany and Thomas Sheridan.
 She is the subject of several poems, such as 'Apology to Lady Carteret,' attributed to either Swift or Delany, which apologises for a missed invitation to dine at Dublin Castle and celebrates 'the living lustre of [Lady Carteret]'s eyes.'

 Jonathan Swift called her 'the best queen we have known in Ireland these many years.'